ronbentley1/Many-Switches-One-Interrupt/README.md

 ## Summary
 An Arduino sketch that shows how we are able to use many switches of different types, wired in different schemes to a single interrupt service routine.

-The supplied example sketch is configured for six switches - three x xtoggle and three x button.
+The supplied example sketch is configured for six switches - three x toggle and three x button.

 The method is fully software driven and does not require any physical connections to the digital pin allocated to the ISR.